 There are toilet and shower facilities at North Point Campground, and it’s a short walk to Champagne Pools and Honeymoon Bay.

-On the downside, you don’t have ocean views, and open fires are prohibited.
 It’s a far drive from the ferry drop-off, so consider the travel time to ensure you don’t miss your ferry.

 Comboyuro Point Campground